nbuchwitz/check_pve/README.md

                         Critical treshold for check value -M                    Values are shown in MB (if available).
 Tresholds are also treated as MB values
+  -V MIN_VERSION, --min-version MIN_VERSION
+                        The minimal pve version to check for.
+Any version lower than this will return CRITICAL.
 ```

 ## Examples